 Further doses of chemotherapy treatment, called ‘delayed intensification’, are given to kill off any remaining leukaemia cells.

-This phase of treatment lasts for two years from the start of interim maintenance for girls and three years from the start of interim maintenance for boys.
-It involves the child taking daily and weekly tablets, some children also have monthly injections of chemotherapy and oral pulses of steroids and three-monthly intrathecal treatment.
+This phase of treatment lasts for 2 years from the start of interim maintenance for girls and 3 years from the start of interim maintenance for boys.
+It involves the child taking daily and weekly tablets, some children also have monthly injections of chemotherapy and oral pulses of steroids and 3-monthly intrathecal treatment.

 Children will be able to take part in their normal daily activities as soon as they feel able to.
 Most children return to school before beginning maintenance treatment.